Tue-Sat, 5:30pm-midnight; Sun, 11am-3pm and 5:30pm-midnight

 American Express, MasterCard, Visa

 Jesse Schenker and his band of tattooed kitchen serfs at Recette, in the West Village, seem bent on dragging the old French canon, kicking and screaming, into the new millennium.
-The 30-year-old cook (who sports a tattoo of a Japanese carving knife on his arm) has worked with Gordon Ramsay, among others, and his pastry chef, Christina Lee, is a veteran of Per Se.
+The 31-year-old cook (who sports a tattoo of a Japanese carving knife on his arm) has worked with Gordon Ramsay, among others, and his pastry chef, Christina Lee, is a veteran of Per Se.
 Rather than rise slowly through the ranks of a stuffy, uptown kitchen, Schenker and company have followed the now familiar David Chang model and set up shop in a small, out-of-the-way location, in this case the former Jarnac space, on the far westerly fringe of 12th Street.
-Their new restaurant isn’t much to look at (spare dark-wood tabletops squeezed between drab olive walls, with a scattering of antique knickknacks), but the modestly priced (only three dishes cost over $20) small-plate, “urban American” menu is full of all sorts of elegant and unexpected surprises.
+Their new restaurant isn’t much to look at (spare dark-wood tabletops squeezed between drab olive walls, with a scattering of antique knickknacks), but the small-plate, “urban American” menu is full of all sorts of elegant and unexpected surprises.